maximalisimus/afina/README.md

 ( **Desktop environment** ), nor a display manager ( **Display Manager** ).
 This script works completely in console mode.
 Just enough availability of an internet connection and the **dialog** package.

+However, you can also run the script in graphical mode using **Zenity**.

 There is also the possibility of, installing the system assembly in the form of "ArchISO" - Live CD/DVD/USB ArchLinux in pseudographic mode, using the dialog package.